SalmaLilad/Machine-Learning/README.md

 - Building and evaluating CNNs and decision trees

 ### Reflection
 These projects strengthened my understanding of model design and performance analysis.
-I also learned how to fine tune these models,interpret results and communicate my understanding clearly.
+I also learned how to fine tune these models, interpret results and communicate my understanding clearly.